brandedcrate/payjunction-php/README.md

 $customerClient = new CustomerClient($options); //create an instance of the Customer Client
 $transactionClient = new TransactionClient($options); //create an instance of the Transaction Client
 $receiptClient = new ReceiptClient($options); //create an instance of the ReceiptClient

+//This is another way to get specific clients that may be more convenient

+$payjunction = new PayjunctionClient($options);
+$customerClient = $payjunction->customer();//get a single instance of the Customer Client in relation to the Payjunction Client
+$transactionClient = $payjunction->transaction();//get a single instance of the Transaction Client in relation to the Payjunction Client
+$receiptClient = $payjunction->receipt();//get a single instance of the Receipt Client in relation to the Payjunction Client
 ```

 Examples